 - ensure your accommodation is mosquito proof

-- consider taking prophylaxis against malaria if you plan to travel to affected areas
+- consider taking malaria prevention medication if you plan to travel to affected areas

 - if you're pregnant, discuss your travel plans and possible health risks with your doctor before you travel